ovh/docs/pages/web_cloud/domains/dns_zone_deletion/guide.en-ie.md

 ### Step 2 - Confirm deletion of an OVHcloud DNS zone

-Following the previous step, an email to confirm the deletion of the DNS zone is sent to the email address of the contact “[Administrator](/pages/account_and_service_management/account_information/managing_contacts)” from the OVHcloud DNS zone.
+Following the previous step, an email to confirm the deletion of the DNS zone is sent to the email address of the [Administrator contact](/pages/account_and_service_management/account_information/managing_contacts) from the OVHcloud DNS zone.

 > [!success]
 >
-> If you don't receive the email, check your spam.
+> If you did not receive the email, check your spam folder.
 >

 This email contains two links valid for **72** hours from the time you have completed step 1 of this guide.

-Click the **validation link** to continue deleting the OVHcloud DNS zone, or click the **cancelation link** to stop deleting the OVHcloud DNS zone.
+Click the **validation link** to continue deleting the OVHcloud DNS zone, or click the **cancellation link** to stop deleting the OVHcloud DNS zone.

 > [!primary]
 >